 Book-Entry-Only System.
-The Notes will be issued by means of a book-entry-only system, with one note certificate for each series of Notes immobilized at The Depository Trust Company, New York, New York ("DTC").
-The certificates will not be available for distribution to the public and will evidence ownership of the Notes in principal amounts of \$5,000 or integral multiples thereof.
+The Bonds will be issued by means of a book-entry-only system, with one bond certificate for each maturity of each series immobilized at The Depository Trust Company, New York, New York ("DTC").
+The certificates will not be available for distribution to the public and will evidence ownership of the Bonds in principal amounts of \$5,000 or integral multiples thereof.
 Transfers of ownership will be effected on the records of DTC and its participants pursuant to rules and procedures established by DTC and its participants.
-Interest and principal due on the Notes will be paid in federal funds to DTC or its nominee as registered owner of the Notes.
-As long as the book-entry-only system remains in effect, DTC or its nominee will be recognized as the owner of the Notes for all purposes, including notices and voting.
+Interest and principal due on the Bonds will be paid in federal funds to DTC or its nominee as registered owner of the Bonds.
+As long as the book-entry-only system remains in effect, DTC or its nominee will be recognized as the owner of the Bonds for all purposes, including notices and voting.
 The Commonwealth will not be responsible or liable for maintaining, supervising or reviewing the records maintained by DTC, its participants or persons acting through such participants.
 See "BOOK-ENTRY-ONLY SYSTEM."